Browse through the top neighborhoods in Barcelona to choose what to see and where to stay

-Each and every neighborhood in Barcelona has a different vibe and a different look.
+Each Barcelona neighborhood has a very distinct vibe and a different look to it

 Top Barcelona neighborhoods

-Featuring from Roman settlements to 20th century structures, this neighborhood is one of the most dinamic of the Old City, with plenty of shops, restaurants, bars and monuments.
+Featuring everything from roman to 20th century buildings, this neighborhood is in the heart of the Old City, with plenty of shops, restaurants, bars and monuments.

-El Born is currently one of the trendiest neighborhoods in town.
-Both for locals and foreigners, its boutiques, cafes, bars and restaurants, make it one of the most popular places in Barcelona to go out at night.
+El Born is currently one of the trendiest neighborhoods of Barcelona.
+Its boutiques, cafes and restaurants, make it one of the most charming areas.

-Formerly called the “Manchester of Catalonia“, Poblenou was the main industrial center of Barcelona.
-During the past few years, it has experienced an intense transformation, with the renovation of the old factories into new office buildings, lofts and art galleries.
+This former industrial area has experienced an intense transformation, with the renovation of the old factories into new hotels, lofts and art galleries.